Jackevansevo/Blog/content/my-unhealthy-relationship-with-keyboards.md

 I remember a few keyboards before this, but none of them are noteworthy enough to write about.
-So I'm starting with this board because it was my first mechnical keyboard.
+So I'm starting with this board because it was my first mechanical keyboard.

 I don't have any receipts to look up the model name but I believe it was a [CHERRY G84-4100](https://www.cherry.kr/cherry-g84-4100-compact-keyboard.html) (or similar).
-Because this was my first mechnical keyboard I didn't really have any point of refernece to compare it to.
+Because this was my first mechanical keyboard I didn't really have any point of reference to compare it to.
 At this point in time mechanical keyboards didn't register to me as especially popular, or even a hobby.
 It wasn't until later where I noticed they became really popular, mostly amongst programmers and gaming enthusiasts.